Lakshit-Gupta/fee-management-system/README.md

 ## Contact

-For support or inquiries, contact YOUR_CONTACT_EMAIL
+For support or inquiries, contacts available at profile